CHEMMAT 304 : The Future of Energy

 By the end of this course, students will be able to:

-1. Analyse and critically evaluate a range of power generation and energy storage technologies related to their environmental sustainability, societal impact and economic significance.
+1. Analyse, critically evaluate, discuss and present a range of power generation and energy storage technologies related to their environmental sustainability, societal impact and economic significance.
 (Capability 2.1, 6.1 and 7.1)

-2. Brainstorm, propose, design and create a solution to a given complex problem (project work) using effective teamwork and employability skills.
+2. Brainstorm, propose, design, create, communicate and present a solution to a given complex problem (project work) using effective teamwork and employability skills.
 (Capability 5.1, 6.1 and 7.1)

-3. Evaluate, actively build and apply a range of employability skills through project work.
+3. Assess, evaluate, actively build, apply, communicate and present a range of employability skills through project work.
 (Capability 7.1 and 8.2)

 Assessments